aviathota/FellowFund/README.md

 ### Splitting expenses, made easy!

-Project made by Avi Athota as part of the CREATE-X program at Georgia Tech in Fall '22 and Spring '23.
+Project by Avi Athota as part of the CREATE-X program at Georgia Tech in Fall '22 and Spring '23.
 Mentored by Professor Caleb Southern.

 <p>&nbsp;</p>